sourvinos/angular-mvc/ReadMe.md

 Do not update if prompted by the OS, until this is resolved!

 Finally, I just love to see the green padlock and the message "Connection is secure".
-After all, this is why I search high and low to find how to implement an SSL Certificate!
+After all, this is why I searched high and low to find how to implement an SSL Certificate!